zalando-stups/java-sproc-wrapper/README.md

 * PostgreSQL domains are not supported as for now;
 * PostgreSQL `hstore` type is mapped from and to `Map<String,String>`, there is no way to use `Map` of different types for now;
 * Two different datasources with the same JDBC URL and different search paths might not work properly when we have types with the identical name;
-* SprocWrapper relies on the search path to resolve conflicting types with the same name (right now, we are not checking the schema).
-If one specifies the schema of the stored procedure's return type, SprocWrapper might end up using the wrong one, because it will use the `search_path` to resolve the conflict.
+* SProcWrapper relies on the search path to resolve conflicting types with the same name (right now, we are not checking the schema).
+If one specifies the schema of the stored procedure's return type, SProcWrapper might end up using the wrong one, because it will use the `search_path` to resolve the conflict.
 For more info check test: `SimpleIT.testTypeLookupBugWithSchema`;
 * For integration with Spring's transaction management use the `TransactionAwareDataSourceProxy` as the data source injected into the data source provider.

 Documentation